jkillisch/teachIRT/README.md

 ?p_rasch
 ```

-Please let me know if you have trouble using the package or find any bug.
+Please let me know if you have any trouble using the package or if you find a bug.

 Have fun!